Jump to page content

 Diagram line style key

-Solid line Solid lines indicate elements that have been taken from diagrams on official charts.
+Solid line Solid lines indicate elements that have been taken from official material.
 The line thickness is always 1 pixel regardless of the size of the steel bar.
+The accuracy of these lines depends entirely on the quality of the source material; even general arrangement and erection diagrams are not always accurate.

 Solid line Thin lines indicate elements at the rear of the tower, such as zig-zag bracing on Eve and BICC L6 peaks and crossarms that are different from front to back.